 Let’s say 4 weeks in a month and your spending an extra $440 a month (not to mention my commuting costs and any weekend activities you do) We budgeted spending an extra $750 a month in tolls alone and therefor for us it was not the right move.
 If you plan to stay in south county it might be the perfect place for YOU!

 One of the most popular areas due to the amazing neighborhoods and great schools.
 The local elementary is Melinda Heights and has a score of 9 which is above average for the area!

 This is another elite residential area made up of scenic parks and pretty villas lining every impeccably paved street.
 Felipe Road/La Paz Road notably houses a large population of Armenian and Iranian descendants-the largest compared to any other neighborhood in America.
 A greater part of the working population in this neighborhood is employed in management, executive, and professional occupations.

 The Lanzarote/Orsola neighborhood is as pretty as it gets in Mission Viejo.
 Lanzarote/Orsola comprises a population of varying ages.
 A vibrant mix of well-educated seniors to prep schoolers and elite professionals make for a lively population in this neighborhood.
 The Lanzarote/Orsola neighborhood also offers families a diverse range of housing options to choose from.

 Enjoy ocean breezes and city views high above the coastal beach cities.
 This area is located right above Laguna Beach and Dana point, offering amazing neighborhoods and easy access to the 73 freeway.
-(Don’t forget to add those toll road fees to your monthly budget)

 The guard-gated community of Palmilla